phanson/ChurchView2EasyWorship/README.md

   1. The line is trimmed of excess white space.
   1. The entire line is converted to lower-case.
   1. The first letter is converted to upper-case.
-  1. The following words are capitalized wherever and in whatever form they appear: Jesus, God, King, I, Lord, You, Him, Spirit, Zion, King of Kings, Lord of Lords, Ancient of Days, Jireh, Nissi, Shalom, Rock of Ages, and Emmanuel
+  1. The following words are capitalized wherever and in whatever form they appear: Jesus, God, King, I, Lord, You, Him, Spirit, Zion, King of Kings, Lord of Lords, Ancient of Days, Jireh, Nissi, Shalom, Rock of Ages, and Emmanuel.
+This list can be changed in the .config file that comes with the executable.

 Development
 -----------